enarjord/passivbot/docs/walkthrough.md

     Make sure you enable `futures` on the API key.
 Also, be aware that on Binance you have to complete a quiz before you can trade futures.
 Apart from that, you need to make sure there are funds present in the futures wallet.

-Also, you will need to get a Telegram token & chat-id to fill into the `api-keys.json`.
-Please refer to the [Telegram](telegram.md) section for instructions on how to set this up.

 These instructions show using [vi](http://www.atmos.albany.edu/daes/atmclasses/atm350/vi_cheat_sheet.pdf) to edit the `api-keys.json`, but you can use any command-line editor you like.

 ```shell